USS Ronald Reagan: 2006 maiden deployment

-Ronald Reagan, now with Terry B. Kraft in command, departed San Diego on 4 January 2006, on her maiden deployment to conduct naval operations in support of Operation Iraqi Freedom and Operation Enduring Freedom, as well as to conduct maritime security operations in the Persian Gulf.
-On 28 January 2006, an F/A-18 Hornet strike fighter attempting landing aboard Ronald Reagan crashed into the ship's flight deck about 200 km southeast of Brisbane, Queensland.
-The aircraft struck the ramp missing the third cable, and skidded overboard.
+Ronald Reagan, with Terry B. Kraft in command, departed San Diego on 4 January 2006 on her maiden deployment conducting naval operations in support of Operation Iraqi Freedom and Operation Enduring Freedom, as well as maritime security operations in the Persian Gulf.
+On 28 January 2006, an F/A-18 Hornet strike fighter attempting landing aboard Ronald Reagan crashed into the ship's flight deck while the ship was about 200 km southeast of Brisbane, Queensland.
+The aircraft struck the ramp, missed the third cable, and skidded overboard.
 The pilot ejected safely, but the aircraft was lost.
-While in the port of Brisbane, the carrier's main condensers became clogged with 1900 lb of jellyfish, causing problems to the main MMRs and hindering cooling to the main reactors.
+While in Brisbane, the carrier's main condensers became clogged with 1900 lb of jellyfish, causing problems in the main machinery rooms and hindering cooling of the main reactors.
 The ship entered the Persian Gulf on 22 February 2006, and returned from deployment on 6 July 2006.

 2007 surge deployment

-Ronald Reagan and her Carrier Strike Group (CSG) departed North Island, Coronado in San Diego on 27 January 2007 on an unscheduled surge deployment to the Western Pacific, fulfilling the role of the forward deployed carrier Kitty Hawk while she underwent maintenance in Japan.
+Ronald Reagan and her Carrier Strike Group (CSG) departed North Island, Coronado in San Diego on 27 January 2007 on an unscheduled surge deployment to the Western Pacific, in place of the forward deployed carrier Kitty Hawk while she underwent maintenance in Japan.
 On 20 April 2007, Ronald Reagan and her CSG returned to Coronado.
 The "surge deployment" was part of the Navy's Fleet Response Plan, which provides the US with the ability to respond to any global commitment with flexible and sustainable forces and the ability to rapidly respond to a range of situations on short notice.

-In January 2007, it was announced that Ronald Reagan had earned the 2006 Commander, Naval Air Forces Pacific Carrier Battle Efficiency "E" award for the West Coast, the first Battle "E" ever for the carrier.
+In January 2007, Ronald Reagan earned the 2006 Commander, Naval Air Forces Pacific Carrier Battle Efficiency "E" award for the West Coast, the first Battle "E" ever for the carrier.

-Ronald Reagan returned to Naval Air Station North Island on 20 April 2007, following the three-month deployment in support of operations in the Western Pacific.
+Ronald Reagan returned to Naval Air Station North Island on 20 April 2007, following a three-month deployment in support of operations in the Western Pacific.